The Big O: Production and release

 Development of the retro-styled series began in 1996.
 Keiichi Sato came up with the concept of The Big O: a giant city-smashing robot, piloted by a man in black, in a Gotham-like environment.
 He later met up with Kazuyoshi Katayama, who had just finished directing Those Who Hunt Elves, and started work on the layouts and character designs.
 But when things "were about to really start moving," production on Katayama's Sentimental Journey began, putting plans on hold.
 Meanwhile, Sato was heavily involved with his work on City Hunter.
+The initial story idea revolved around a cataclysm (caused by a meteorite impact) that destroyed most of human civilization.
+The setting would be a city that survived, where the protagonist pilots a giant robot engineered from the meteorite's recovered superalloy to battle against the authority in charge of the surviving city.

 Sato admits it all started as "a gimmick for a toy" but the representatives at Bandai Hobby Division did not see the same potential.
 From there on, the dealings would be with Bandai Visual, but Sunrise still needed some safeguards and requested more robots be designed to increase prospective toy sales.
 In 1999, with the designs complete, Chiaki J. Konaka was brought on as head writer.
 Among other things, Konaka came up with the idea of "a town without memory" and his writing staff put together the outline for a 26-episodes series.
+Konaka deliberately chose to present the setting, Paradigm City, as a city of amnesiacs to avoid needing to develop lore for the origin of the show's mecha.
+When Cartoon Network later offered funding for the second season, its representatives requested that the story be satisfactorily finished at the end of this season; this prompted Konaka to continue developing the concept of the amnesiac city as its central theme.